Mailchimp launches new AI tools as it continues its transformation to marketing platform – TechCrunch

 There’s also a new tool that helps businesses choose the next best action.
 It looks at all of the data the service aggregates and gives users actionable recommendations for how to improve their email campaign performance.

 “The journey to get here started about four years ago,” Mailchimp’s founding CEO Ben Chestnut told me.
 “We were riding high.
 Email was doing amazing for us.
 And things look so good.
 And I had a choice, I felt I could sell the business and make a lot of money.
 I had some offers.
 Or I could just coast, honestly.
 I could just be a hero in email and keep it simple and just keep raking in the money.
-Or I could take on another really tough challenge, which would be act two of MailChimp.
+Or I could take on another really tough challenge, which would be act two of Mailchimp.
 And I honestly didn’t know what that would be.
 To be honest with you, that was four years ago, it could have been anything really.”

 But after talking to the team, including John Foreman, the head of data analytics at the time and now Mailchimp’s CPO, Chestnut put the company on this new path to go after the marketing automation space.
 In part, he told me, he did so because he noted that the email space was getting increasingly crowded.
 “You know how that ends.
 I mean, you can’t stay there forever with this many competitors.
 So I knew that we had to up our game,” he said.